How to Teach Consonants Quickly

 In addition to reviewing the group of consonants, you may want to focus on one letter per day to reinforce learning, Worksheets with pictures and minimal writing are helpful.
 Making a collage of photos or drawing pictures for each letter is another fun activity to reinforce learning and vocabulary.

 The second consonant group says its sound at the end of the its name.
 (Rr /r/, Ll /l/).
 Sounds at the end can be difficult for students to hear and distinguish at first.
 Hold the final sound for a couple seconds to emphasize it.
 Once students have adjusted to hearing final sounds, these seven consonants are quickly learned.
-Continue to ask for several examples of words beginning with the sound an doing reinforcement activities.
+Continue to ask for several examples of words beginning with the sound and doing reinforcement activities.
 Connecting sounds to known words helps reinforce acquisition and retention.
 This group usually takes a little longer to learn than the beginning sound consonants.

 Student contributions like saying "cookie" for the letter "K" or "phone" for the letter "f" should be praised because the student is hearing the sound correctly.
 You may or may not choose to mention that hard "C" makes the same sound as "K" and "PH" has the same sound as "F".

 The third consonant group has letters that make two sounds or their names do not give any clue of their sound.
 These phonemes are more challenging.
 Hard and soft "c" and "g" are included in this group.
 The rule for hard and soft sounds may be mentioned, but the focus is on learning the two sounds.
 "H" is merely a breath without a sound.
-Emphasize that "Q" is never alone in English, It is always "QU" and it is a blend pronounced as /kw/.
+Emphasize that "Q" never stands alone in English, It is always "QU" and it is a blend pronounced as /kw/.
 "Q" can be used by itself in other languages and is pronounced as /k /(quiche, Qatar, Iraq).

 Lastly, the consonant teams (digraphs) are introduced.
 English is a language of patterns and includes both consonant and vowel teams.
 Consonant teams fall into two categories.